 Yes.
 Customers who use Creative Cloud for enterprise with managed services can benefit from Adobe Stock integrated workflows.
 Users can download Adobe Stock assets to Creative Cloud libraries stored in managed services instances.

 Creative Cloud Pro for enterprise (CCE Pro) combines Creative Cloud for enterprise with access to unlimited Adobe Stock images.
 Customers who qualify for CCE Pro can purchase seats of All Apps Pro or Single Apps Pro through their Adobe Account Executive, and the images included in CCE Pro come with Extended Licenses.

 If you are a Creative Cloud team administrator, you can add Adobe Stock subscriptions in two ways:

 With Adobe Stock for teams, admins can manage Adobe Stock using the same Admin Console as their Creative Cloud for teams membership.
 A team needs only one plan, but admins can add multiple plans if required.

-All members of the team who are either Contract owner, System admin, or assigned to any product can use the pooled licenses.
-Each licensed asset can be used by up to ten team members.
+All members of the Creative Cloud for teams contracted company (Contract owner, System admin, or assigned to any product) can use the pooled licenses.
 Individual Creative Cloud users cannot use pooled licensing to share licensed assets.

 Adobe Stock for teams subscription has pooled licensing.
 Users who are either set up as Contract Owner, System admin, or assigned to any product can access the pooled images.